 Kaz was the executive director of Hope House, a local home for unwed mothers.
 Unable to have a child of her own, she dedicated her life to helping others bring new life into the world.
 Despite her true passion for the services that Hope House provided, she began coming home early almost daily.

 Jones’ life changed in sync.
 He started taking time off from his position as operations manager for Southern Distributing to tend to Kaz, whose condition continued to worsen.
 Time seemed to be in slow motion as Kaz deteriorated.
 Several prayer groups in the community prayed daily for her recovery, but there was no change.

 Early one Sunday at 2 a.m., when no good is afoot, Jones stepped out of the house.
-Some lady friends were tending to Kaz as he fired up his truck and headed to Lake Murphysboro, an old out of the way fishing hole with darn near as many cottonmouths as fish.
-It had been his parking spot with Kaz in high school days.
+Some lady friends were tending to Kaz as he fired up his truck and headed to Lake Murphysboro, an old “out of the way” fishing hole with darn near as many cottonmouths as fish.
+It had been one of two favorite parking spots with Kaz in high-school days.
 It was quiet there, the right place to ponder the future.